Where Can You Get Quarters? 12 Places You Can Get Them

 9. Soda Machines

-Vending machines can be the perfect way to get quarters.
-You might find these at a convenience store, gym or sports stadium.
+Soda machines can be the perfect way to get quarters.
+You might find these at a convenience store, gym, or sports stadium.

 If you purchase a $1.25 snack with a $5 or $10 bill, you’ll get some of your change in quarters.

-Unfortunately, it is possible to run into machines that are low on coins.
+Unfortunately, running into machines that are low on coins is possible.
 If that happens, you might not receive your change.

 Keep in mind that only old-style machines will be able to provide quarters.